Shaylin-UCT/DEEPPC/README.md

 For StyleGAN, we use the official StyleGAN2-ADA repo presented [here](https://github.com/NVlabs/stylegan2-ada-pytorch/blob/main/README.md?plain=1).
 Note that in our experiments, no ADA is used.
 For an overview of how to train models, the reader is refered to the aforementioned repo.
 Some basic operations are:

 **Preparing the dataset**\
 This will transform each image in the training set into a format usable by StyleGAN.
 This only needs to be run once.
 Hereinafter the new dataset will be called **ProcessedDataset**.
+Use the [CondaGAN](./Environments/CondaGAN.yml) environment.
+See the [StyleGANDataprep.job](./JobScripts/StyleGAN/StyleGANDataprep.job) script for an example.

 ```.bash
 python3 [path]/stylegan2-ada-pytorch-main/dataset_tool.py --source [path to dataset] --dest [path to output folder] --width 512 --height 512 --resize-filter=box
 ```
 **Training model**\
-Initial training:
+Training models use the [CondaGANforStyle](./Environments/CondaGANforStyle.yml) environment.

+Initial training (see [this](./JobScripts/StyleGAN/StyleGANTrainingNewEnv.job) script for an example):
 ```.bash
 python3 [path]/stylegan2-ada-pytorch-main/train.py --outdir=/[folder to save output] --data=[path to ProcessedDataset] --gpus=1 --aug=noaug --snap=[Save model after "snap" iterations]

 ```
-Resume training:
+Resume training (see [this](./JobScripts/StyleGAN/StyleGANResTrainingNewEnv.job) script for an example):
 ```.bash
 python3 [path]/stylegan2-ada-pytorch-main/train.py --outdir=/[folder to save output] --data=[path to ProcessedDataset] --gpus=1 --aug=noaug --snap=[Save model after "snap" iterations] --resume=[path]/GeneratedImages/StyleGAN2ADA/[subfolder, if needed]/[training run]/[snapshot to resume training from].pkl
 ```

 **Generating Images**\
 Note that the seed value is ignored.
 Instead we inserted a new method at the top of [generate.py](./stylegan2-ada-pytorch-main/generate.py) called randomGenerate().
 The **num_numbers** variable should be changed to an appropriate value.
 This will generate the specified number of random seed values to be used to generate imagery.
 The *network* is the path to the network snapshot you wish to generate imagery from.
 For example, to see the images generated at each snapshot, the associated network would have to have images generated seperately.
+This uses the [GeneratorEnv](./Environments/GeneratorEnv.yml) environment.
+See the [StyleGANGeneratorNewEnv.job](./JobScripts/StyleGAN/StyleGANGeneratorNewEnv.job) script for an example.

 ```.bash
 python3 [path]/stylegan2-ada-pytorch-main/generateOriginal.py  --outdir=/[folder to save output] --trunc=1 --seeds=87,22,269 --network=[path]/GeneratedImages/StyleGAN2ADA/[subfolder, if needed]/[training run]/[snapshot to generate images from].pkl